 Literary Devices in This Be The Verse

 ‘This Be The Verse’ by Philip Larkin isn’t a rhetorical piece of art as the poet talks about a theme that is frustrating in itself.
 However, there are some instances where the poet uses a few literary devices.
-As an example, in the title, ‘This Be The Verse’, the poet uses an allusion to the poem, ‘Requiem’ by Robert Louis Stevenson.
+For example, in the title, ‘This Be The Verse,’ the poet uses an allusion to the poem, ‘Requiem’ by Robert Louis Stevenson.
 The poet adopts the line, “This be the verse you grave for me” of Stevenson’s poem and modifies it in his way.
-Thereafter, there is a metaphor in the usage of the pronoun, “they”.
+Thereafter, there is a metaphor in the usage of the pronoun, “they.”
 Here, the poet refers to conventional society.
 Moreover, the overall poem contains irony.
-In the second stanza, there is sarcasm in the line, “By fools in old-style hats and coats”.
-Here, in “hats and coats”, the poet uses synecdoche.
+In the second stanza, there is sarcasm in the line, “By fools in old-style hats and coats.”
+Here, in “hats and coats,” the poet uses synecdoche.

 In the third stanza, there is a metaphor in the first line.
-Here, the poet compares “misery” to something that the older generation bestow on the next generation.
-There is a simile in the next line and here the poet compares misery to “coastal shelf”.
+Here, the poet compares “misery” to something that the older generation bestows on the next generation.
+There is a simile in the next line, and here, the poet compares misery to a “coastal shelf.”
 However, the last two lines contain an epigram.

 Themes in This Be The Verse